CarlosGabrielMoralesUmasi/Hand_detection_for_maths/README.md

 The project is built using Python and relies on computer vision and machine learning techniques to recognize hand gestures.
 It consists of the following main steps:

-1. **Data Collection** - Capturing images of hand gestures for numbers 0-9.
+1. **Data Collection** - Capturing images of hand gestures representing numbers 0-9.
 2. **Dataset Preparation** - Preprocessing the collected images for training.
 3. **Model Training** - Training a classifier to recognize hand gestures.
 4. **Real-Time Detection** - Detecting gestures in real-time and performing arithmetic operations.